Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `iam.sts.region`

   _Optional_ but only effective if `iam.role.arn` is set.
-The regional endpoint of AWS STS to use while the Kafka Connector assumes the IAM role defined in `iam.role.arn`.
+Specifies the AWS region of the STS endpoint to use when assuming the IAM role.

   Example: